86 (novel series): Manga

 A manga adaptation by Motoki Yoshihara was serialized in Square Enix's seinen manga magazine Young Gangan from February 16, 2018, to June 2021.
 On July 6, 2022, it was announced the manga was cancelled due to Yoshihara's health issues.
 Its chapters were collected in three tankōbon volumes.
 It has been licensed in North America by Yen Press.

 A spin-off manga series titled 86: Operation High School by Suzume Somemiya was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from June 27, 2020, to August 27, 2021.
 Its chapters have been collected in two volumes.
 The spin-off is licensed by Yen Press, and was released as a single omnibus volume.

 A third manga titled 86: Run Through the Battlefront by Hakuya Yamasaki was serialized in Square Enix's Manga UP! app from January 24 to September 2021.
 On July 6, 2022, it was announced the manga was cancelled due to Yamasaki's health issues.
-Its chapters were collected in one volume.
+Its chapters were collected in one volume, published on June 10, 2021.

 A prequel manga series titled 86: Fragmental Neoteny was serialized in Monthly Comic Alive from April 26, 2021, to October 27, 2022.
 It was collected in three volumes, with the third volume released as an ebook only.

 A magical girl spin-off manga by Suzume Somemiya, titled 86: Mahō Shōjo Regina Lena – Tatakae!
 Ginga Kōkō Senkan San Magnolia was serialized in Media Factory's Monthly Comic Alive magazine from March 27, 2023, to February 27, 2025.
 It was collected in two volumes.